UltraEngine/Documentation/CPP/Face_GetTextureMappingTranslation.md

 # Face::GetTextureMappingTranslation

-This method returns the texture mapping plane for this face.
+This method returns the texture mapping translation for this face.

 ## Syntax